Sillybutts/SLAB/README.md

 The SLAB is a lever action, Talon mag fed, half dart springer.

 As with many of my other designs, the SLAB is an amalgamation of several design ideas from other blasters.
-- SillyPistol plunger, catch, and top slide as handguard
+- SillyPistol derived plunger, catch, and top slide as handguard (heavily modified)
-- Lynx turnaround
+- Lynx derived turnaround (heavily modified)
-- Vikinger custom FLAK stock
+- Vikinger custom FLAK stock (heavily modified)
-- FLAK lever & trigger
+- FLAK derived lever & trigger (heavily modified)
-- Chimera mk7 trigger linkage
+- Chimera mk7 trigger linkage (inspired)
-- Medusa magwell-to-lever connection (previously done by the FLAK)
+- Medusa magwell-to-lever connection (inspired, previously done by FLAK)
-- Skewer magwell
+- Skewer derived magwell (heavily modified)
 - Caliburn and Talon Claw priming bars used as reinforcement

 The blaster comes with front and rear iron sights in the White STL folder.
 The holes in them are sized for 1.75mm filament.
 They are held in place by two 4-40 screws per sight.